timescale/docs/promscale/promscale-benefits.md

 ### Operational ease
 Promscale operates as a single stateless service.
-This means that when you have configures the `remote-write` and `remote-read` endpoints in your Prometheus configuration file, all samples are forwarded to Promscale.
+This means that when you have configured the `remote-write` and `remote-read` endpoints in your Prometheus configuration file, all samples are forwarded to Promscale.
 Promscale then handles the ingestion of samples into TimescaleDB.
 Promscale exposes all Prometheus compatible APIs, allowing you to query your data using PromQL